John Watkins (photographer): Biography

-John Watkins was born on 4 February 1823.
+John Watkins was born on 4 February 1823 in Raglan, Monmouthshire, in Wales.

 He and his brother Octavius Charles Watkins (1836–1882) often worked together.
-They made studio portraits of artists and culturally influential people in the years between 1840 and 1875.
+John Watkins' second brother, George Herbert Watkins (1828–1916) was also influenced by his brothers to become a photographer.
+They made studio portraits of artists and culturally influential people between the years 1840 and 1875.

 Among their sitters were many notables of the Victorian era, including Charles Dickens, the Prince of Wales, John Stuart Mill, Thomas Carlyle, Charles Kingsley, Carlo Marochetti, Carl Haag and many others.

-John died on 26 December 1874 and was buried on the west side of Highgate Cemetery.
+John died on 26 December 1874, aged 51, and was buried on the west side of Highgate Cemetery.